ciringa/ControlFinanceBack/README.md

 the <strong>uid</strong> is our main key in the code. when the user creates an new transactions it set uid as its own uid the <strong>Name</strong> value is useles(only is added for some kind of verification)

+## removing transactions
+thierrir:
+the remove transaction function is a little bit special, so i decided to include it here.
+Each transaction under any container(see scr/containers folder) passes an exclusive id to the "TransactionsHome" component wich includes an specific function called "TramsactionRef" that recieves this specific id. <br>
+the function works at the following way: <br>

+    const TramsactionRef = doc(db,"Transactions",id)
+db is the database reference while "Transactions" is our table, the id that is passed is stored at the "id" value.
+The doc function finds the specific element that we are searching for and send it to the following firebase function:

+    deleteDoc(TramsactionRef)